SheCodesAustralia/multicoder-turtorial/content/Birds/3_making_them_move.md

 Cool, we have a bird.
 Next step: make it move!

+{{% notice warning %}}

 You're in competition with the teammate working on Myrtle.
-They may or may not have already added the following code snippet, but just incase they haven't, add the following to `MoveObject.py`:
+They may or may not have already added the following code snippet.

+{{% /notice %}}

+Add the following to `MoveObject.py`:

 ```python
 # MoveObject.py